Multi-scale self-similar finite-time blowups of the Constantin-Lax-Majda model for the 3D Euler equations: A complex analysis

 \subsection{General analysis}

 As we have mentioned, analyzing the evolution of all poles of $\eta(z,t)$ for general initial data $\eta_0$ can be very difficult.
-Nevertheless, we can still perform a relatively general analysis on the local behavior of poles of $\eta(z,t)$ as they approach the real line $\R$.\\
+Nevertheless, we can still perform a relatively general analysis on the local behavior of poles of $\eta(z,t)$ as they approach the real line $\R$.
+Let us write